Walkthrough: Binding Content Controls to Custom XML Parts

 For a video version of this topic, see Video How to: Binding Content Controls to Custom XML Parts.

-Create a Word document project with the name EmployeeControls, using the Word document project template for the 2007 Microsoft Office system.
+Create a Word document project with the name EmployeeControls.
 Create a new document for the solution.
-For more information, see How to: Create Visual Studio Tools for Office Projects.
+For more information, see How to: Create Office Projects in Visual Studio.

 Visual Studio opens the new Word document in the designer and adds the EmployeeControls project to Solution Explorer.